open-telemetry/opentelemetry-specification/specification/trace/semantic_conventions/cloudevents.md

 ## Instrumentation

-CloudEvents libraries SHOULD offer mechanisms to make the aforementioned Span operations (creation, extraction, and injection of context into events) transparent for application owners.
-CloudEvents libraries expose such mechanisms using language idiomatic approaches, for example, via handlers or middlewares.
+CloudEvents libraries SHOULD have built-in mechanisms to make the aforementioned Span operations (creation, extraction, and injection of context into events) transparent for application owners.
+When auto-instrumentation is not feasible, CloudEvents libraries SHOULD offer such mechanisms in a form that application owners can "plug in" to apply the Span operations above by themselves.

 ## Attributes